torchtarget/SchoolSchedule/README.md

 python app.py
 ```

-Open <http://127.0.0.1:5000> in a browser and use the drop‑down menus to set
+Open <http://127.0.0.1:5000> in a browser and click the icons to set
 status values for each day.
+Changes are saved automatically.
+Use **Add Week**
-Press **Save** to update the schedule in memory.
+to extend the schedule or **Remove Week** to delete a completed week.